davidly29/Group_QA_Assignment/task-estimation.md

 ![StepsInvoled](task-estimation-step.png)

-  In an Agile environment the Epic would be broken into User Stories which would then be estimated into points and assigned to a team member.
+  In an Agile environment, the Epic would be broken into User Stories which would then be estimated into story points and the put into the sprint backlog meetings.
+After this the team will take stories from the backlog and assign them respectively in the given sprint.
+It is important to ensure that these stories do not exceed the estimated sprint velocity.

 ## What to Estimate

 ![WhatToEstimate](what_to_estimate_pic.png)